dvlex/dvlex/README.md

 <details><summary>Who am I?</summary>
   <h2>Who am I?</h2>
 👋 Hi, I’m Alex Castillo,

-I know how to work, learning fast new tools and paradigms collaboratively, using all the experience I gained through life experiences, and of course coding every day at Microverse, with a high amount of other developers around the world.
-Complying with the deadlines.

-Just started the Miccroverse program, and I noticed the importance of learning and adapting to new languages and developing paradigms, and that allowed me to create a lot of capstone projects in Javascript, HTML, CSS, and some frameworks related to that.

-With my professional experience, even if it’s not related to software development, I learned to lead collaborative teams, to achieve goals, while keeping constant learning to myself and all the team's members.
+I am a passionate Full-Stack Software Engineer with a knack for quickly learning new tools and paradigms.
+I spent over a year at Microverse, where I collaborated with developers worldwide, honing my skills in JavaScript, HTML, CSS, Ruby on Rails, and various frameworks.
+This experience taught me the importance of adaptability and continuous learning, which I’ve carried into my professional journey.

+Following my time at Microverse, I joined IcaliaLabs, where I have been working for the past 2.5 years.
+Here, I’ve been developing high-quality web applications and leading collaborative teams using tools like Docker, Compose, Bash scripts, and Google Cloud to meet project deadlines and achieve our goals.
+My diverse experiences have equipped me with the ability to thrive in dynamic environments and foster a culture of constant growth and innovation.
 </details>

 <details><summary>Skills</summary>